anna-sage/minotaur-birthday/README.md

 the CLH queue lock, and the MCS queue lock for various amounts of guests. <br>

 For small amounts of guests, the differences in runtime were trivial.
-However, for a large number of guests (100), the queue locks took a little longer than the TTAS lock.
-This is why my implementation uses strategy 2.
-I predict this difference is due to the extra overhead in creating many nodes for the guests entering the queue. <br>
+However, for a large number of guests (100), the TTAS lock took a little longer than the queue locks.
+This is why my implementation uses strategy 3.
+I predict this difference is due to the TTAS lock's invalidation storm of many threads on the shared bus when one thread releases the lock. <br>

-The code for the queue implementations is in the "unused-strategies" directory.
+There was little difference between the execution times of the CLH queue versus the MCS queue, so I chose the CLH queue.
+The code for the TTAS and MCS queue implementations is in the "unused-strategies" directory.